 In the morning visit the Millmount Tower and Museum.
 Take in the spectacular views and explore the history of Drogheda.
 Millmount is the oldest surviving centre of settlement in the town with a dramatic history and many stories to tell.
+There are numerous heritage walking routes around Drogheda to explore.

 After lunch a number of choices await you: